Neymar surpasses Ronaldo as Brazil's second-highest goalscorer | Goal.com

 Neymar surpasses Ronaldo as Brazil's second-highest goalscorer

-Neymar surpassed Ronaldo for the second most goals for Brazil with a brace against Peru on Tuesday.
+Neymar surpassed Ronaldo for the second most goals for Brazil with a hat-trick against Peru on Tuesday.

-The Paris Saint-Germain star put away a penalty in either half of their World Cup qualifier in Lima.
+The Paris Saint-Germain star put away a penalty in either half of their World Cup qualifier in Lima before tapping home from close range in injury-time.

 Ronaldo scored 62 goals in 98 games for Brazil in a 17-year career for his nation that included winning two World Cups, two Copa Americas and a Confederations Cup.